 RefME allows you to simply create, edit, and manage your citations in a click online.
 It completely automates the citation process by matching your citation style with bibliographic data, metadata, and more.
 The RefME is one of the world’s leading and most accurate multi-platform tools for automating citations, reference lists, and bibliographies in over 7,500 citation styles.
 The app includes Harvard, MLA, and APA also.

-Best Video Editing Apps For teachers and Students
+Best Video Editing Apps For teachers

 Day bt day Video lesson is getting more popular around the world.
 It saves hours of repetitive teaching and you can invest your time in other productive works or activities.
 It also boosts in-class engagement by allowing students to learn at their own place or anywhere around the world.
 Here are the 3 best video editing apps for teachers and students: